Thanks for joining me on this Teaching Kids About Character alphabetic journey. Today’s topic is B is for Behaved!

 Just think about any time that someone has punished you.
 Did it help you feel more positive towards them?
 Did it make you want to “behave”?
 Exactly.

-Judy Arnall‘s book, Discipline Without Distress: 135 tools for raising caring, responsible children without time-out, spanking, punishment or bribery is an excellent overview of normal child behaviour at various ages and she made me realize that how you view your child’s behaviour determines how you will respond to it.
+Judy Arnall‘s book, Discipline Without Distress is an excellent overview of normal child behaviour at various ages and she made me realize that how you view your child’s behaviour determines how you will respond to it.
 She also has tons of strategies to use for responding to a variety of challenging situations.

 I learned from her to always attribute the best possible motive to my son’s behaviours (at least until he has proven me wrong!)
 There are lots of innocent reasons that children “misbehave” – they can be overtired, hungry, overstimulated.
 Rarely, are they trying to challenge you or make you upset!
 Kids are too self-centered for that!